Personalization of Large Language Models: A Survey: Foundations of Personalized LLMs

 \subsubsection{Taxonomy of Evaluation Methodologies for Personalized LLMs}

 Evaluation metrics for personalized LLMs can be classified based on how they measure the effectiveness of personalization.
 These metrics ensure that the personalized outputs meet the desired standards of relevance and quality.
-The main categories are: \begin{Definition}[\sc Intrinsic Evaluation] \emph{Intrinsic Evaluation} $\mathbb{E}_i$ refers to the assessment of personalized text generated by an LLM $\mathcal{M}_p$ based on predefined metrics $\psi(\cdot) \in \Psi$ that measure the quality, relevance, and accuracy of the generated content $ \hat{y} \in \Yhat$ against ground-truth data $Y \in \Y$.
-This evaluation is performed directly on the output of the model:
+The main categories are: